Skip to Content

 Final Thoughts

-Lake Louise freezes in winter, so bundle up and experience the icy landscape on ice skates.
+Although many explore the Canadian Rockies during the warmer months, the mountains offer contrasting activities in winter.
+Lake Louise freezes in winter, allowing ice skating from mid-December to mid-April.
 Alternatively, the trails enjoyed in summer become a snow-shoeing paradise with vistas of fluffy powder.

 For the adventurous, nearby Johnston Canyon allows climbers to explore its frozen river and ascend its icy waterfall.
 Having visited in summer and winter, I think Johnston Canyon’s winter hike is better than its summer experience.